ED-Copilot: Reduce Emergency Department Wait Time with Language Model Diagnostic Assistance: Experimental Set-up

 \section{Experimental Set-up}

 \textbf{Dataset Split.} We randomly split the dataset using $80\%$ for training, $10\%$ for validation, and $10\%$ for testing, while ensuring each split has the same class distribution.
-The validation set is used to tune hyper-parameters for all methods.
-During inference, the initial state of that patient is set to be demographic and triage information.
+The validation set is used to tune hyper-parameters.
+During inference, the initial state of a patient is set to their triage information.